llister15/CharlieFoxtrot/readme.txt

 License: GNU General Public License v2 or later License URI: LICENSE

-A starter theme called Charlie Foxtrot, or underscores.
+A tactical theme called Charlie Foxtrot.

 == Description ==

 Hi.
-I'm a starter theme called Charlie Foxtrot, or underscores, if you like.
-I'm a theme meant for hacking so don't use me as a Parent Theme.
-Instead try turning me into the next, most awesome, WordPress theme out there.
-That's what I'm here for.
+I'm a tactical theme called Charlie Foxtrot, if you like.
+I'm a theme meant for a tactical estore.

 == Installation ==